qlik-oss/corectl/docs/corectl_set_objects.md

 ### Synopsis

-Sets or updates the objects in the current app
+Sets or updates the objects in the current app Example corectl set objects ./my-objects-glob-path.json

 ```
 corectl set objects [flags]